Learn about the people and places we trust to grow our ingredients.

 La Compagnie Des Pruneaux draws from the expertise of the founding members of this family business which dates back to 1964.

 The company is located in PINEUILH in the heart of the Grand Sud-Ouest.

 Prunes (or dried plums) are

 well-known for helping to support

-Stahlbush Island Farms in Oregon has been family-owned since 1985 & is committed to sustainability.
+Stahlbush Island Farms grows our kale in Oregon.
+They’ve been family-owned and committed to sustainability since 1985

 Kale earned its superfood name for good reason —